Myopia (Nearsightedness)

 Peripheral Defocus Contact Lenses

-A novel daily disposable contact lens design offers sharp central vision while providing peripheral defocus.
-The peripheral defocus is theorized to slow down myopic progression by bringing the image in front of the retina - stimulating the eye to want to shorten rather than elongate.
-This contact lens is the only FDA-approved treatment specified for myopia control.
-Studies show efficacy between ages 8-12, however, we have children as young as 5 years old successfully wearing these contact lenses.
-A contact lens fitting and training session are provided in order to ensure comfort and safety.
+A daily disposable contact lens design offers sharp central vision while providing peripheral defocus.
+The peripheral defocus is theorized to slow down myopic progression by focusing the image in front of the retina – stimulating the eye to want to shorten rather than elongate.
+Though the lens cannot actually reverse myopia or shorten the eye, the lens effectively slows down growth and minimizes myopic progression.